bartlettroscoe/TrilinosWiki/VC-|-Simple-Centralized-Workflow.md

 [(<branch>]$ git push   # Pushes messy trivial merge commit to origin/<branch> :-(
 ```

-The problem with the above process, is that the later `git pull` creates what is often called a trivial merge commit.
+The problem with the above process, is that the later `git pull` creates what is often called a trivial merge commit and forces all testing onto the developer.
 Such trivial merge commits make the git history difficult to look at and follow and the mess up the nice linear history that you get using a tool like Subversion (SVN).
 (As a result, many development projects that use git will not even let developers push these trivial commits.
 For example, the push hooks for the SIERRA git repos do not allow them.
 Also, PETSc does not allow them.)

 Another problem with these trivial merge commits is that GitHub push emails show all of the changed files associated with these trivial merge commits.
 This results in getting a bunch of false matches for custom email filters for the GitHub push emails.
 For example, many Trilinos developers have an Outlook email filter that only shows emails that contain package names such as "teuchos", "thyra", "kokkos" and "tpetra".
 But these people get spammed because of these trivial merge commits involving commits that have nothing to do with these keywords.
 Therefore, routinely using trivial merge commits makes these git email filters almost worthless.